Surrey 2017Read more about Surrey

 Zoë Billingham, Her Majesty’s Inspector of Constabulary

-Read my assessment of Surrey Police below, or watch the video.
+Read my assessment of Surrey Police below.

 I am pleased with the performance of Surrey Police in keeping people safe and reducing crime.
 However, the force needs to improve in some areas to provide a consistently good service.